Surgical cancellation intelligence and revenue integrityConfidentialSurgical OperationsRevenue IntegrityPrior Authorization Management

 Payer contract reconciliation

-The revenue integrity work began with digitizing the payer contracts — converting PDF fee schedules into structured data that could be compared programmatically against ERA payment records.
+The revenue integrity work began with digitizing the payer contracts — converting PDF fee schedules into structured data that could be compared against ERA payment records.

 The underpayment gap across active payer contracts, when surfaced, exceeded $2M in recoverable revenue.
 The organization had no visibility into this gap before the reconciliation was run.
 Several underpayments had been accumulating for years.